-Sri Lanka’s cities are home to friendly and welcoming people, while their ancient temples, colonial-era forts, and intricate architectural wonders are just some of the sights you can expect to see.
+The cities in Sri Lanka are home to friendly and welcoming people, while their ancient temples, colonial-era forts, and intricate architectural wonders are just some of the sights you can expect to see.
+Bordered by beautiful beaches, forest-clad hills, and expansive national parks, nature is never very far away.
+Sri Lanka’s cities offer the best of both worlds, while the country’s rich cultural heritage shines through wherever you go.

 Map of cities in Sri Lanka